 We finally see the Angels move onscreen during the climax, when they advance on a panicking Amy, and it looks so damn freaky and unnatural: they really are abominations straight out of someone’s nightmares.
 As always, the Angels are very cunning, ambitious and power-hungry.
 The head Angel chose the Byzantium to hijack because there’s a crack in time onboard it, overflowing with energy that they want to feast on, engorge themselves with, so they can conquer the cosmos.
 When they realize they’ve bitten off way more than they can chew, they flee in fear of it and wind up being hoisted by their own petards.
 The Angels drained all the power to the ship, including the power to the artificial gravity, which eventually causes them to fall back into the crack and get erased from time.
 The Doctor and his friends didn’t actually do anything to defeat them in the end.
 They essentially killed themselves from their own arrogance and hubris, much like they did in “Blink”, which is exactly what they deserve.

 “The Time Of Angels” contains your usual bait-and-switch style of plotting from Steven Moffat: the cliffhanger presents an army of Weeping Angels as the greatest threat our heroes will have to face, but in the second episode, something even worse arrives.
-The crack in time in Amy’s wall has made several appearances in the last few episodes, turning up in unexpected places, and here the Doctor and Amy finally notice it.
+The crack in time in Amy’s wall has made several appearances in the last few episodes, turning up in unexpected places (like the Bad Wolf meme in Series 1), and here the Doctor and Amy finally notice it.
 We finally get some answers about what’s going on with the series arc, a lot sooner than you’d expect actually.
 Something I really like about the Eleventh Doctor’s era is how the line between standalone episodes and stories pertaining to the series’ arc become a lot more blurred.
 I wouldn’t want every period in the show to be structured like this, but I do enjoy how you never know what episode is going to wind up advancing the main storyline of the season (like “The Almost People” in Series 6).